See a Doctor Within 15 Minutes

 Other Barriers to Exercise

 Other barriers to success in a fitness program include poor social support and environmental factors such as weather or lack of access to facilities.
 Attempting to address these before beginning a program is ideal.
-It can help you to get back on track sooner and more consistently.
-(4)
+It can help you to get back on track sooner and more consistently.4

 Joining a walking club or a local seniors fitness group is a great way to be social and stay in shape.
 If you can access a gym or fitness club, consider attending senior-friendly classes like step aerobics or tai chi.
-It may also be appropriate to seek assistance from senior-oriented personal trainers or physical therapists in your area.

-The Role of Diet & Exercise
+The Role of Nutrition & Exercise

 A Guide to Body Mechanics for Better Balance: Image of a senior couple